Genetics Career Guide - Education & Salaries

 The field of genetics has to be one of the most exciting and dynamic frontiers in science today.
 While genes have existed for more than a century, the application of genetics to applied sciences and medicine is still fairly new.
 For example, while forensic DNA analysis is a mainstay in contemporary crime investigation, the first conviction based on DNA evidence didn’t happen in the United States until the late 80s, with the trial of Tommy Lee Andrews.

 The job outlook for careers in genetics looks promising, reflecting the rapid growth area of medicine and research.
-According to the Bureau of Labor Statistics (2022), opportunities for genetic counselors are expected to swell 18 percent nationally between 2021 and 2031—a rate that the BLS terms “much higher than average.”
+According to the Bureau of Labor Statistics (2025), opportunities for genetic counselors are expected to swell 16 percent nationally between 2023 and 2033—a rate that the BLS terms “much higher than average four percent for all occupations.”

 However, genetic counselors are only one part of the complex equation that makes up this field.
 Researchers, instructors, and lab technicians may all be associated with studying genetic material.
 They should be expected to profit from the immense interest in this area of expertise, both on the side of the sciences and on the part of the industry and the financial sector.